bjhaid/lessons_learnt_from_shipping_containers/slides.md

 - We were daisy-chaining Makefiles, bash files and docker-compose files
 - Duplicating things across docker compose/Makefiles
-- Which will be a bad UX for developers
+- Which was a bad UX

 ---